Non-Discrimination and Anti-Harassment in the School District

 The Board prohibits any retaliatory behavior directed against complainants, victims, witnesses, and/or any other individuals who participated in the investigation of a complaint of discrimination and/or harassment.
 Complaints of retaliation may be directed to the Civil Rights Compliance Officer.
-In the event the Civil Rights Compliance Officer is the alleged offender, the report will be directed to another Civil Rights Compliance Officer, if the District has designated another individual to serve in such a capacity, or to the Superintendent, or if the Superintendent is the alleged offender, to the President of the Board of Education.
+In the event the Civil Rights Compliance Officer is the alleged offender, the report will be directed to another Civil Rights Compliance Officer, if the District has designated another individual to serve in that capacity, or to the Superintendent, or if the Superintendent is the alleged offender, to the President of the Board of Education.

 Where appropriate, follow-up inquiries will be made to ensure that discrimination and/or harassment has not resumed and that those involved in the investigation have not suffered retaliation.

 In order to promote familiarity with issues pertaining to discrimination and harassment in the schools, and to help reduce incidents of prohibited conduct, the Broadalbin-Perth Central School District will provide appropriate information and/or training to staff and students.
 As may be necessary, special training will be provided for individuals involved in the investigation of discrimination and/or harassment complaints.